 In September 2001 I traveled to Philadelphia to meet an agent who was interested in representing my first book.
 I was beyond thrilled; after receiving dozens of rejection letters, an agent wanted to meet me, go out to lunch, and sign a contract.
 After paying the taxi fare from the airport, I asked the driver, which of two identical high-rises was my destination.
 He looked at the piece of paper I handed him and shrugged his shoulders.
-“They’re both assisted living facilities.
+“They’re both independent living facilities.
 Take your pick.”

 Entering the closest building, and checking in with the front desk, I took the elevator up to the 8thfloor and knocked on room 822.
 Silence.
 I knocked again, a little more insistent.
 Then, Click.
 Click.
 Click.
 The sound of an un-wheeled walker approached the door.
 A deadbolt was pulled back, a chain was undone, a latch released.
 The door cracked open and there was my agent leaning heavily on her walker for support.
 Her hair was drawn up in a gray, prim bun.
 A pair of reading glasses hung from a delicate gold chain from around her neck.
 When she released a hand from the walker to shake hands with me, she wobbled and caught herself.

 The apartment was bright and airy.
 On the walls inside her apartment were framed posters of books and authors she had represented.
 I relaxed.
 This was the right place.
 Maybe the wrong decade, but the right place.
 After chatting for a few minutes, she asked if I wanted to go out for lunch.
 “We can get to know each other and discuss my plans for your wonderful book over a glass of wine.
 I have your contract ready.”